What is a transverse flute?

 On the other hand, this flute incorporates a misaligned G in its mechanism to expand all the interpretative possibilities.
 However, to avoid misalignment (a common problem with transverse flutes), the designers have incorporated screws that provide a better grip and largely eliminate this problem.

-Comes with a rod for cleaning and general maintenance, as well as a hard-type flute case to secure your instrument.
+It comes with a rod for cleaning and general maintenance, as well as a hard-type flute case to secure your instrument.

 The sound of the Thomann FL 200-R transverse recorder has great projection.
 This is an advantage for the beginner flutist who is just taking the first steps to master the breath and has not yet learned how to blow the transverse flute in the correct way.